google-apis-rs/generator/README.md

 1. first-class documentation with cross-links and complete code-examples
 1. support all API features, including downloads and resumable uploads
 1. Convenient CLIs are provided on top of the API for use in shell scripts
-1. _safety and resilience are built-in, allowing you to create highly available tools on top of it.
-For example, you can trigger retries for all operations that may temporarily fail, e.g. due to network outage._
-   * **Byron thinks that** this could be naturally supported by the async ecosystem, and thus helps slim down the delegate.
 1. API and CLI generation can be customized easily to overcome issues with your particular API
    * **Byron thinks that** we cannot assume to get it right for all APIs from the start unless we actually test everything ourselves.
 Thus if we enable people to help themselves, it will help us further down the line.
 1. Built-in debugging and tracing allows to understand what's going on, and what's wrong.